-Construction is currently scheduled to begin in spring of 2020 and is estimated to take four to five years to complete.
+Construction is currently scheduled to begin in spring of 2020 and is estimated to take five years to complete.
 However, this depends on a few factors.
-Currently, the engineering schedule is on track for 90% completion by summer 2018.
-A critical part of the schedule depends on the acquisition of environmental permits from state and federal agencies, such as National Marine Fisheries, U.S. Army Corp of Engineers, U.S. Fish and Wildlife Service, and California Department of Fish and Wildlife.
+Currently, the engineering schedule is on track for 90% completion by winter 2018.
+A critical part of the schedule depends on the acquisition of environmental